dstroud/dreamsequence_dev/README.md

 - Key 3 (K3): Play
 	- Default K3 behavior is to start playback.
    	- When using Internal clock source, K3 continues after pausing.
 Settings are available for each MIDI clock port via K3>>PARAMETERS>>EDIT>>PREFERENCES.
-[See prefs](TODO)
+[See preferences](https://github.com/dstroud/dreamsequence_dev/blob/main/README.md#preferences) documentation.
   - Under certain conditions, alternate functions are enabled and will be shown at the bottom of the screen.

 - Encoder 1 (E1): Scroll Grid